 New research shows that the global economy is making a major turn toward rapid economic growth, and will continue trending in that direction over the coming years.

-That’s according to the Center for International Development (CID) at Harvard University, which recently released their projections for the fast growing economies in the next decade.
+That’s according to the Center for International Development (CID) at Harvard University, which recently released their projections for the most rapid economic growth in the next decade.
 After analyzing global trade data from 2015 — the most recently available data — the CID concluded that the global economy trending upward.

 So which countries are positioned to benefit from this trend?

-The CID study suggests that the following countries will have the largest economic growth for the coming decade:
+The CID study suggests that the following countries will have the most rapid economic growth for the coming decade:

 “What they share is a focus on expanding the capabilities of their workforce that leaves them well positioned to diversify into new products, and products of increasingly greater complexity,” Timothy Cheston, a research fellow at CID, said in a statement.